walsh-stephen-su/movie-project-glitch/README.md

 On page load:

 - Display a "loading..." message
-- Make an ajax request to get a listing of all the movies
+- Make an AJAX request to get a listing of all the movies
-- When the initial ajax request comes back, remove the "loading..." message and replace it with HTML generated from the json response your code receives
+- When the initial AJAX request comes back, remove the "loading..." message and replace it with HTML generated from the json response your code receives